juxtapsy2/human-resource-management/README.md

 An HR Management Application built with C# .NET Framework using 3 different data access technologies:

 ADO.NET, LinQ to SQL, and Entity Framework

+Please navigate to each branch to see correspondent code